-25 This statement is misleading.
+2 This statement is misleading.
 In fact, Volvo had long been aware of Porch House's authorized use of images and video from Plaintiffs' test-shoot.
 Indeed, on or about May 4, 2019, Volvo left the following laudatory comments on Porch House's Instagram post:

-1 Sumida, in particular-are affiliated with and endorse Volvo.

-31. The Campaign featuring the Photos was offered across Volvo's social media platforms, including, but not limited to, its verified Instagram and Pinterest accounts.
-Reflecting its importance and appeal, the Photos were also chosen as the main header image for Volvo's verified Pinterest homepage, which boasts more than "10 million+ monthly viewers."

-7 32.
-On information and belief (based on the content of the Campaign), the 8 Campaign was designed to draw in and engage the consumers to whom Volvo 9 hoped to sell products.
+[@]porchhousepictures Your content is great!
+We'd love to share it on our website.
+To accept mention us in a comment with #YesVolvoUSA.
+T&C's at http://live.storystream.it/Volvo-car-us/rights

-33. Further purposes of the Campaign were to (1) promote sales of Volvo's vehicles and more specifically its S60 sedan; and (2) benefit the reputation and recognition of the Volvo brand as a whole.
-The Campaign was intended to (and on information and belief, did) engage customers, increase traffic to Volvo's dealerships, websites, social media accounts, and increase Volvo's sales revenues.

-34. On information and belief (based on the nature of the advertising) the Campaign was seen by millions of consumers worldwide, because it was shared across a network of official Volvo social media channels.

-35. After discovering Volvo's unauthorized use of the Photos, Plaintiffs promptly demanded Defendants cease using the infringing images.
-Defendants feigned ignorance about the scope of their use, and Volvo continued to use the infringing images for months after Plaintiffs requested that they be removed.

-36. Due to Defendants' misconduct as alleged herein, Plaintiffs' reputation and career have been irreparably tarnished, diminishing the value of their work and causing decreased revenue in the future.
-In addition, Volvo continued using the Photos for months despite having been notified that such use threatened Ms. Sumida's career in general, and specific professional contractual relationships.

-27 37.
-Volvo benefitted from the misappropriation and infringement in 28 numerous ways, including but not limited to the following: (1) they enjoyed the increased digital impressions and sales increases generated by the Campaign; and (2) the association with Plaintiffs increased the value, image, and positioning of the Volvo brand.

-38. Plaintiffs have sustained significant injury and monetary damages due to Defendants' wrongful acts as alleged in this Complaint.
+- 32. Further purposes of the Campaign were to (1) promote sales of Volvo's vehicles and more specifically its S60 sedan; and (2) benefit the reputation and recognition of the Volvo brand as a whole.
+The Campaign was intended to (and on information and belief, did) engage customers, increase traffic to Volvo's dealerships, websites, social media accounts, and increase Volvo's sales revenues. - 33.
+On information and belief (based on the nature of the advertising) the Campaign was seen by millions of consumers worldwide, because it was shared across a network of official Volvo social media channels. - 34.
+After discovering Volvo's unauthorized use of the Photos, Plaintiffs promptly demanded Defendant cease using the infringing images.
+Defendant feigned ignorance about the scope of their use, and Volvo continued to use the infringing images for months after Plaintiffs requested that they be removed. - 35.
+Due to Defendant's misconduct as alleged herein, Plaintiffs' reputation and career have been irreparably tarnished, diminishing the value of their work and causing decreased revenue in the future.
+In addition, Volvo continued using the Photos for months despite having been notified that such use threatened Ms. Sumida's career in general, and specific professional contractual relationships. - 36.
+Volvo benefitted from the misappropriation and infringement in numerous ways, including but not limited to the following: (1) they enjoyed the increased digital impressions and sales increases generated by the Campaign; and (2) the association with Plaintiffs increased the value, image, and positioning of the Volvo brand. - 37.
+Plaintiffs have sustained significant injury and monetary damages due to Defendant's wrongful acts as alleged in this Complaint.
 Plaintiffs are at present unable to ascertain the full extent of the monetary damages they have suffered by reason of said acts.
-To determine the full extent of such damages, including such profits of Defendants as may be recoverable, Plaintiffs will require an accounting from each Defendant of all monies generated from their wrongful conduct.
+To determine the full extent of such damages, including such profits of Defendant as may be recoverable, Plaintiffs will require an accounting from each Defendant of all monies generated from their wrongful conduct.

-39. Plaintiffs are informed and believe, and thereon allege, that Defendants' alleged conduct was, and continues to be, intentional, deliberate, willful, wanton, committed with the intention of injuring Plaintiffs, and depriving Plaintiffs of their legal rights; was, and is, despicable conduct that subjects Plaintiffs to a cruel and unjust hardship; and was, and continues to be, undertaken with oppression, fraud and malice.
-Accordingly, Plaintiffs are entitled to an award of punitive or exemplary damages.

-40. Defendants' actions have caused, and will continue to cause, damage and irreparable harm to Plaintiffs (as described above) and are likely to continue unabated, thereby causing further damage and irreparable harm to Plaintiffs, unless preliminarily and permanently enjoined and restrained by the Court.
+- 38. Plaintiffs are informed and believe, and thereon allege, that Defendant's alleged conduct was, and continues to be, intentional, deliberate, willful, wanton, committed with the intention of injuring Plaintiffs, and depriving Plaintiffs of their legal rights; was, and is, despicable conduct that subjects Plaintiffs to a cruel and unjust hardship; and was, and continues to be, undertaken with oppression, fraud and malice.
+Accordingly, Plaintiffs are entitled to an award of punitive or exemplary damages. - 39.
+Defendant's actions have caused, and will continue to cause, damage and irreparable harm to Plaintiffs (as described above) and are likely to continue unabated, thereby causing further damage and irreparable harm to Plaintiffs, unless preliminarily and permanently enjoined and restrained by the Court.